 If the other parent of your child stops paying child support or starts paying less without a formal court order, you too have options.
 You should contact an attorney right away to file a Motion to Enforce the MSA or Parenting Plan.
 This motion can legally compel the other parent to start complying with the court order.
-Even if they have lost there job, they are still required to pay child support, even if it is modified to a lower amount.
+Even if they have lost their jobs, they are still required to pay child support, even if it is modified to a lower amount.
 To prevent this modification, you should consult an attorney to discuss your best options.
 Due to the current pandemic, Genus Law is now offering free video or telephone consultations, even on weekends.

 Are There Exceptions?

 Cases involving high-income couples (couples who make more than $30,000 combined per month) are treated differently.
-In these cases, many factors and standards come into play that can significantly impact the final child support calculation and should be addressed on a case by case basis.
+In these cases, many factors and standards come into play that can significantly impact the final child support calculation and should be addressed on a case-by-case basis.
 The final exception to the standard A and B child support worksheets is known as a “deviation”.
 New Mexico law allows for a deviation from the statutory guidelines for good cause.
 This is usually done when there is a substantial hardship arising from the application of the guidelines.
-For example, a couple may stipulate to a lower or higher child support amount in exchange for concessions on different aspects of the divorce.
+For example, a couple may stipulate a lower or higher child support amount in exchange for concessions on different aspects of the divorce.

 In the end, every child support case is different so if you have questions, call Genus Law Group today to set up your consultations to discuss your concerns and find the best child support outcome for you and your family.